 Competency Name Competency Description Confidentiality Compliance Adhere to confidentiality requirements and standards in order to protect participant privacy.
 Conflict Resolution Take prompt reasonable action to address and resolve customer service issues.
 Cooperation/Teamwork Inspires and fosters team commitment, spirit, pride, and trust.
-Motivates team F members to accomplish group goals.
+Motivates team 1 members to accomplish group goals.
 Performs well in team settings and assists others when needed.
 Develops and maintains effective working relationships with others.
 Customer Service Oversee and anticipate actions to meet customer needs and continually searches for ways to increase customer satisfaction to ensure the delivery of world class customer service.
-Customer Service- Greet new arrivals explaining activities/services, procedures and policies to Orientation encourage participation.
+Customer Service- Orientation Greet new arrivals explaining activities/services, procedures and policies to encourage participation.
 Data Gathering and Analysis Evaluate activities, services and/or facilities to determine if they are producing desired results.
 Facility Management Oversee and coordinate facility requirements, discuss rules and regulations with staff and resolve facility related problems to ensure effective and efficient facilities management.
 Generating Revenue Recommend and/or establish fees and charges using financial and quantitative information to meet budgetary goals.
 Information and Referral Provide information and referral support to authorized patrons to meet customer needs.
 Internal Control Establish and implement internal management controls to safeguard resources and comply with policies and procedures.
 Inventory Control Oversee and direct inventory control procedures, including storage, tracking, and repairing, distribution and disposal and maintain appropriate inventory documentation procedures and systems to ensure accurate accounting of resources.
-Janitorial Processes and Ensure appropriate techniques and supplies are used in custodial activities to Supplies complete duties effectively and safely.
+Janitorial Processes and Supplies Ensure appropriate techniques and supplies are used in custodial activities to complete duties effectively and safely.
 Leadership Motivates and guides others towards goals.
-Instills commitment to a common r r image and shared values.
+Instills commitment to a common image and shared values.
 Mission Focus Focuses on accomplishing work objectives in accordance with the strategic goals and objectives of an organization.
 Partnering Develops networks and builds alliances, engages in cross-functional activities; collaborates across boundaries, and finds common ground with a widening range of stakeholders.
 Utilizes contacts to build and strengthen internal support.
 Problem Solving Identifies and analyzes problems, makes logical decisions, and provides solutions.
 Professionalism Exemplifies the characteristics, qualities, and conduct expected in a profession.
-Program Advocacy Advocate for program resources to ensure quality programs and services and meet 110gram 110 (0000) mission requirements.
+Program Advocacy Advocate for program resources to ensure quality programs and services and meet mission requirements.
 Program Execution Observe play, assess situations and take appropriate action to ensure compliance with applicable rules/regulations.
-Program Management - Direct, interpret and apply research methods to identify customer interests.
-Needs Assessment and a provide the appropriation methods to identify easterner interests.
-Program Management 1 Establish long-range plan based on environment, resources, capabilities, and r rogram munugement r constraints to comply with policy and strategic plans.
-Program Management 2 Establish budgets using financial and quantitative information to manage day-to-day rogram munagement 2 operations.
+Program Management - Needs Assessment Direct, interpret and apply research methods to identify customer interests.
+Program Management 1 Establish long-range plan based on environment, resources, capabilities, and constraints to comply with policy and strategic plans.
+Program Management 2 Establish budgets using financial and quantitative information to manage day-to-day operations.
 Program Management 3 Provide clear directions and priorities, clarifying roles and responsibilities to foster the development of a common vision.
-Program Managamant Identify, direct and implement inclusive practices to ensure program and services Program Management- Inclusion are available to patrons of all abilities.
+Program Management- Inclusion Identify, direct and implement inclusive practices to ensure program and services are available to patrons of all abilities.
 Program Operation Ensure compliance with certifications and education standards to maintain consistent quality program delivery.